 • N-iX partners with Fortune 500 companies to help them launch Big Data projects and migrate their Data to the cloud.

-• Our Big Data experts have experience working with open source Big Data technologies (both on-premise and cloud-based) such as Apache Spark, Hadoop, Kafka, Flink, Snowflake, Airflow, etc.
+• Our Big Data experts have experience working with open-source Big Data technologies (both on-premises and cloud-based) such as Apache Spark, Hadoop, Kafka, Flink, Snowflake, Airflow, etc.